Repeal The Second Amendment? That's Not So Simple. Here's What It Would Take

 Heller brings some clarity

 To some extent, the issue was clarified, if not settled, by the Heller decision of the U.S. Supreme Court in 2008.
-The 5-to-4 decision held that the Second Amendment meant individuals had an inherent right to own guns for lawful purposes.
+The 5-4 decision held that the Second Amendment meant individuals had an inherent right to own guns for lawful purposes.

 Heller applied that standard to overturn a ban on privately held handguns, enacted in the District of Columbia.
 But the same basic reasoning has also been used to defend the private ownership of AR-15-type rifles such as the one used in Parkland and other mass shootings in recent years.

 Since then, all efforts to restrict the sale of such weapons have failed.
-Even relatively bipartisan attempts at strengthening other restrictions, such as the Manchin-Toomey background check expansion bill in 2013, have fallen short of the necessary super-majority needed for passage in the Senate.
+Even relatively bipartisan attempts at strengthening other restrictions, such as the Manchin-Toomey background check expansion bill in 2013, have fallen short of the necessary supermajority needed for passage in the Senate.

 It was not, as President Trump alleged Wednesday, because of a lack of "presidential backup."
-President Obama supported the bill, as Toomey, a Pennsylvania Republican, pointed out to Trump.
+President Barack Obama supported the bill, as Sen. Pat Toomey, a Pennsylvania Republican, pointed out to Trump.
 Republicans filibustered the bill, which got 54 votes.

 In each case, defenders of gun rights have invoked the Second Amendment, the text that casts a long shadow across all discussions of guns in the U.S. At times, it seems to all but end such discussion.